Two former European leaders and their post-Soviet power plays | DW | 12.01.2021

 Likewise, former German Chancellor Gerhard Schröder, as chairman of the board of directors of the Nord Stream 2 project, is helping the Kremlin in its bid to finish the pipeline linking Russia and Germany.
 So, what is it with 1990s European Social Democrats that attracts them to today's dictators and their gas pipelines?

-It was oft noted that ex-Trotskyites (those who followed the line of the dissident Leon Trotsky as opposed to Joseph Stalin in the USSR) became the most fervently hawkish people with neoconservative views (neocons) under George W Bush, the zeal of the convert and all that.
+It was oft noted that ex-Trotskyites (those who followed the line of the dissident Leon Trotsky as opposed to Joseph Stalin in the USSR) became the most fervently hawkish people with neoconservative views (neocons) under George W Bush.
 Imbued with a dialectical — conflictual view of history, they made their rightward move leading up to the Iraq War of 2003.

-Gordon Brown and other ex-leaders of the Labour Party in the UK still do ostensibly good works, for little money, for example.
-But as the left has floundered across the Western world, people like Blair and Schröder have joined Bill and Hilary Clinton in the club of avaricious center-leftists.
+Gordon Brown and other ex-leaders of the Labour Party in the UK still do ostensibly good work, for little money, for example.
+But as the left has floundered across the Western world, people like Blair and Schröder have joined Bill and Hilary Clinton in the club of materialistic center-leftists.

-"Tony Blair always envied how much money Clinton had gathered," Meghnad Desai, a former Labour politician and London School of Economics (LSE) professor, told DW.
+"Tony Blair always envied how much money Clinton had gathered," says Meghnad Desai, a former Labour politician and London School of Economics professor.
 "So he set up his consultancy and advised Central Asian dictators.
 But the Conservatives have style.
 John Major joined a top private equity company and has made millions.
 The Social Democrats lack the style," he adds.

 The day Tony Blair left British politics in June 2007 he became the special envoy to the Quartet on the Middle East, during which time he set up Tony Blair Associates (TBA).
 All profits from TBA went to support his work in areas such as the Climate Group, Faith Foundation and Africa Governance Initiative, all of which offer consultancy on their respective topics.
-The mechanism was (is) similar to Blair's Third Way philosophy in the 1990s, except on a bigger scale: Make nice with big money, give it what it wants and then spread a little of its wealth to areas that do good things.
-The service economy at its best.
+The mechanism was similar to Blair's Third Way philosophy in the 1990s, except on a bigger scale: Make nice with big money, give it what it wants and then spread a little of its wealth to areas that do good things.

-All TBA income was reportedly paid to Windrush Ventures 3, one of several companies Blair set up to manage his business interests and part by a network of companies that allowed him to avoid publishing full accounts. "[This is] sort of the 'revolving door syndrome' just cross-national rather than within the same country," Anna Mikulska from the Baker Institute told DW.
+All TBA income was reportedly paid to Windrush Ventures 3, one of several companies Blair set up to manage his business interests and part by a network of companies that allowed him to avoid publishing full accounts. "[This is] sort of the 'revolving door syndrome' just cross-national rather than within the same country," says Anna Mikulska from Rice University's Baker Institute for Public Policy.

+Former German Social Democrat (SPD) Chancellor Chancellor Schröder (1998–2005), has been working for the Russian energy industry since he retired from politics in 2005.

 The Nord Stream 2 gas pipeline may indeed be reliable and safe, but above all it has been controversial

 After a decade of austerity in the UK, rising inequality and growing unrest also in Germany, this Social Democratic dream world seems rather quaint now.
-"Productivity in the UK economy has been falling for decades,” Gavin Rae, a sociologist at Kozminski University in Warsaw, told DW.
-"Thatcherism was an attempt to reverse this, but ultimately unbalanced the economy towards finance, poorly paid service jobs replacing manufacturing," he says.
+"Productivity in the UK economy has been falling for decades," says Gavin Rae, a sociologist at Kozminski University in Warsaw,"Thatcherism was an attempt to reverse this, but ultimately unbalanced the economy towards finance, poorly paid service jobs replacing manufacturing," he says.
 Third Way politicians of the 1990s moved into this gap.

 "They transformed their parties into winners by effectively giving the leading industries in their economies exactly what they wanted — light-touch regulation of finance in the UK and labor market reform for the car sector in Germany to keep a lid on wages and hence improve export competitiveness," says Brown University's Mark Blyth.
-"Where they are now is where they would have been anyway had they never governed — high up corporate — dodgy end of energy and money," he told DW.
+"Where they are now is where they would have been anyway had they never governed — high up corporate — [at the] dodgy end of energy and money."

-Blair as PM was an advocate of "Ethical Foreign Policy," which sought to bring the might of the liberal West to bear in crushing dictatorships and spreading democracy, most visibly in the 2003 Iraq war.
-"Tony Blair's involvement in Middle Eastern affairs contributed to the present instability in the region and damaged the chances of any genuine reconciliation in Palestine," Ilan Pappe, a professor at the University of Exeter in the UK, told DW.

-Schröder's pro-Russia stance, meanwhile, is in part a hangover from the his SPD predecessor, Willy Brandt's, policy of detente toward the USSR from the early 1970s.
-"The truth is that German and Russian utilities/gas companies have a very long working relationship and Germany somehow sees this as a market relation," Mikulska says.